Zuid, Antwerp: Museums

 This is the contemporary art museum of the city and one of the largest of its kind in Belgium.
-The museum holds a permanent collection of contemporary art by Belgian and international artists, a cinema and a specialized library.
+The museum holds a permanent collection of contemporary art by Belgian and international artists, a cinema, and a specialized library.

-The architect responsible for the transformation of a former grainstore into a museum in (1987) was Michel Grandsard.
+The architect responsible was Michel Grandsard.
 He also designed the museum's new wing (1997).
-Since 1992 the director of the museum has been Bart de Baere.
+Since 1992, the director of the museum has been Bart de Baere.